Vanessa Baden

 Vanessa Jennifer Baden-Kelly (/ˈbeɪdən/; born September 8, 1985) is an American actress, writer, director, and producer.
 She is best known as a child actress in the Nickelodeon television series Gullah Gullah Island (1994–1998) and Kenan & Kel (1996–2000).
 In 2017, she starred, co-wrote and co-produced the web series Giants, executive produced by Issa Rae.
 In 2019, she won a Daytime Emmy Award for her performance in Giants.

+She was the executive story editor and writer for season 1 of The Sex Lives of College Girls.

 Early life

 Baden was born in Manhattan Beach, California, and raised in Satellite Beach, Florida, where she got her start as a model in print ads.

 In 2004, she won the Florida District Miss Black and Gold Pageant, representing the Iota Delta chapter of Alpha Phi Alpha fraternity at a regional competition in Atlanta, Georgia.
 She graduated from Florida State University in Tallahassee, Florida in December 2007 with a degree in sociology.

 Career

 Baden began her career as a child actress on television; her first major role was as Vanessa in the Nick Jr. television series Gullah Gullah Island.
 Following this, she portrayed Kyra Rockmore for more than 60 episodes of the teen sitcom Kenan & Kel, which also aired on Nickelodeon.

 In 1997, she played a supporting role in the film Rosewood and served as a panelist on the children's game show Figure It Out.
 This was followed by a year-long hiatus from acting.

 In 2011, Baden returned to the screen as Hope in the YouTube comedy series Fail, opposite King Bach.
 In 2012, she starred as Erin Mult in the television film Chris & Todd.
 In 2014, she played opposite Jenifer Lewis in the comedy feature film Secrets of the Magic City, directed by R. Malcolm Jones.

 Since 2017, she has starred, co-written, and co-produced the web series Giants, which streams on Issa Rae's YouTube channel.
 She plays Journee in the series.
 Her performance in Giants garnered her a Daytime Emmy Award nomination for Outstanding Lead Actress in 2018, and a win in 2019.

 Baden also works as a writer and producer; she co-wrote and co-produced several episodes of Giants, and has also written for The Huffington Post.